A handy reference checklist to create a referral campaign that doesn't suck.

 Here are a few examples of headlines that work:

-The trick here is “would YOU buy it?” - Make your message as clear and enticing as you can.
+The trick here is to ask yourself: “Would YOU buy it?” - Make your message as clear and enticing as you can.

 Making sure that you’ve got a solid tool helps you deliver a seamless experience and can get you up and running in no time.